-Jade Taylor Integrated Counsellor MBACP - Children, Young People and Adults
+Jade Taylor Integrated Counsellor MBACP - Children and Adults

 Hello and thank you for visiting my page.
 Due to supporting Children as well as Adults, I have divided my profile into two, so please refer to the information you are interested in.
 (Children and Young People below, followed by a little information about me: such as specialities and fees)